Wollantine/villain-mustache/README.md

 The condition is considered true if and only if:

-- It is a variable no function with a truthy value, or
+- It is a non function variable with a truthy value, or
 - It is a function that returns a truthy value.

 ### `{{!comment to be ignored}}`